Malala Yousafzai: Works

 Yousafzai authored a picture book, Malala's Magic Pencil, which was illustrated by Kerascoët and published on 17 October 2017.
 By March 2018, The Bookseller reported that the book had over 5,000 sales in the UK.
 In a review for The Guardian, Imogen Carter describes the book as "enchanting", opining that it "strikes just the right balance" between "heavy-handed" and "heartfelt", and is a "welcome addition to the frustratingly small range of children's books that feature BAME central characters".
 Rebecca Gurney of The Daily Californian gives the book a grade of 4.5 out of 5, calling it a "beautiful account of a terrifying but inspiring tale" and commenting "Though the story begins with fantasy, it ends starkly grounded in reality."

 In March 2018, it was announced that Yousafzai's next book We Are Displaced: True Stories of Refugee Lives would be published on 4 September 2018 by Little, Brown and Company's Young Readers division.
 The book is about refugees, and includes stories from Yousafzai's own life along with those of people she has met.
 Speaking about the book, Yousafzai said that "What tends to get lost in the current refugee crisis is the humanity behind the statistics" and "people become refugees when they have no other option.
 This is never your first choice."
 Profits from the book will go to Yousafzai's charity Malala Fund.
 She visited Australia and criticized its asylum policies and compared immigration policies of the US and Europe unfavourably to those of poor countries and Pakistan.
 The book was published on 8 January 2019.

 On 8 March 2021, a multiyear partnership between Yousafzai and Apple was announced.
 She will work on programming for Apple's streaming service, Apple TV+.
-The work will span “dramas, comedies, documentaries, animation, and children's series, and draw on her ability to inspire people around the world.”
+The work will span "dramas, comedies, documentaries, animation, and children's series, and draw on her ability to inspire people around the world."

+In October 2025, Yousafzai's second memoir, Finding My Way was published.

 Awards and honours

-Yousafzai has received the following national and international honours, listed by the date they were awarded:
+National and international honours, listed by the date: